javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 This is a so-called global Lexical Environment, associated with the whole script.
 For browsers, all `<script>` tags share the same global environment.

-On the picture above the rectangle means Environment Record (variable store) and the arrow means the outer reference.
+On the picture above, the rectangle means Environment Record (variable store) and the arrow means the outer reference.
 The global Lexical Environment has no outer one, so that's `null`.

 Here's the bigger picture of how `let` variables work:

 ![lexical environment](lexical-environment-global-2.png)

-Rectangles at the right side demonstrate how the global Lexical Environment changes during the execution:
+Rectangles ont the right-hand side demonstrate how the global Lexical Environment changes during the execution:

 1. When the script starts, the Lexical Environment is empty.
 2. The `let phrase` definition appears.
 Now it initially has no value, so `undefined` is stored.
-3. The `phrase` is assigned.
+3. `phrase` is assigned.
-4. The `phrase` changes the value.
+4. `phrase` refers to a new value.

 Everything looks simple for now, right?